-Finding the best shipping and return strategy for your e-commerce store is imperative.
+Finding the best shipping and return strategy for your e-commerce store is imperative, so you may be better off using a company that provides ecommerce fulfillment services.
 The optimal order fulfillment policies will balance cost to you vs. benefit to your customers, giving your store the best of both worlds.

 Shipping in Ecommerce: To Free or Not to Free?